 The security of SSIS packages has changed because of the architecture changes in Integration Services.
-In the previous version of SSIS you could deploy to the MSDB or the file system.
+In the previous version of SSIS, you could deploy it to the MSDB or the file system.
 These options are still available but are older techniques that should be changed to use the project deployment model to take advantage of the security options.
-The SSIS catalog can be found in the standard database connection in SSMS, as shown in below screen shot.
-At the top you can see the SSIS catalog and the folder structure.
+The SSIS catalog can be found in the standard database connection in SSMS, as shown in the below screenshot.
+At the top, you can see the SSIS catalog and the folder structure.
 The bottom section of the figure shows the Integration Services connection and the packages in the MSDB.
 You can also see the file system folder here.

 It is easy to set and control security in the SSIS catalog either with the GUI interface or using T-SQL.
 The types of authentication supported by SSIS are Windows Authentication and SQL Server Authentication.